-- a) The possession or consumption of alcoholic beverages by anyone under the age of 21 is prohibited. - b) The manufacturing and/or selling of alcoholic beverages is prohibited. - c) Providing alcohol to individuals under the age of 21 is prohibited. - d) Possession of alcohol, regardless of age, in a shared space with individuals under the age of 21 is prohibited. - e) Possession of common source alcohol containers (e.g., kegs, party balls) is prohibited. - f) Possession or display of alcoholic paraphernalia (e.g., alcohol containers, beer funnels, beer bongs, beer pong tables) is prohibited. - g) Residents of legal drinking age are prohibited from consuming alcohol in the presence of individuals under the age of 21. - h) Possession of alcohol, regardless of age, in a shared space where individuals under the age of 21 are present is prohibited. - i) All Residents, regardless of age, are not permitted to possess, display, or decorate their rooms with empty alcohol containers, alcoholic paraphernalia, or alcoholic propaganda (e.g., beer funnels, beer bongs, beer pong tables, posters, and shot glasses).
+- a) The possession or consumption of alcoholic beverages by anyone under the age of 21 is prohibited. - b) The manufacturing and/or selling of alcoholic beverages is prohibited. - c) Providing alcohol to individuals under the age of 21 is prohibited. - d) Possession of alcohol, regardless of age, in a shared space with individuals under the age of 21 is prohibited. - e) Possession of common source alcohol containers (e.g., kegs, party balls) is prohibited. - f) Possession or display of alcoholic paraphernalia (e.g., alcohol containers, beer funnels, beer bongs, beer pong tables) is prohibited. - g) Residents of legal drinking age are prohibited from consuming alcohol in the presence of individuals under the age of 21. - h) Possession of alcohol, regardless of age, in a shared space where individuals under the age of 21 are present is prohibited. - All Residents, regardless of age, are not permitted to possess, display, or decorate their rooms with empty alcohol containers, alcoholic paraphernalia, or alcoholic propaganda (e.g., beer funnels, beer bongs, beer pong tables, posters, and shot glasses).

 Housing Staff/University Officials will ask individuals who violate the above policies to dispose of these items.
 Students present in a room, suite, apartment, or general vicinity that contains alcohol may be found in violation of the aforementioned policy.
-For more information, consult Section 11 in the Rules of Conduct, http://osc.sdes.ucf.edu/process/roc.
-Valencia College students may refer to section 21 of the student code of conduct.